Education

 Book review: “Inclusive Growth, Development and Welfare Policy: A Critical Assessment, Edited by Reza Hasmath,” The Journal of Development Studies vol. 52, no. 3 (2016)

-Working Projects
+Working Papers

 Working paper: “Economic Basis of Legitimacy in China” (with Reza Hasmath and Christoph Steinhardt)